apache/whimsy/DEPLOYMENT.md

  * Verify that email can be sent to non-apache.org email addresses.
    * Run [testmail.rb](tools/testmail.rb)

+ * check that mail is being delivered to the /srv/mail directory tree

+ * check that mail subscriptions are being updated under /srv/subscriptions

  * if `pip3 show img2pdf` doesn't show version 0.3.1 or later:
    * Run `pip3 install --upgrade img2pdf`